thandal/nanopy/README.md

 * `--unlock`.
 Unlock wallet.
 * `-c` or `--change-rep-to`.
 Supply representative address to change representative.
   * Change representative tag can be combined with send and receive blocks.
-* `--remote`.
-Compute work on the RPC node.
-  * Work generation is local by default.
-If the C library is compiled, that is used.
-Otherwise, the python function is used.
 * `--audit`.
 Check state of all accounts from index 0 to the specified limit. (limit is supplied using the `-i` tag)
 * `--offline`.
 Generate blocks in offline mode.
 In the offline mode, current state of the account is acquired from the default configuration in `$HOME/.config/nanopy-confs/<network>.conf`.
 Refer to the sample file for more details.
 * `--demo`.
 Run in demo mode.
 Never broadcast blocks.